 This course is intended to provide an opportunity for occupational therapy students to study and experience global health issues by participating in an international fieldwork experience.
-Not everything that is germane to understanding global health can be covered in a single elective course; this experience is intended to give students the opportunity to 1) understand the culture and contemporary health care issues of the visit country 2) illustrate the role or potential role of occupational therapy in contributing to the health and wellbeing of the population and 3) reflect on their personal growth and on the sustainability of their service.
+This experience is intended to give students the opportunity to 1) understand the culture and contemporary health care issues of the visited country 2) illustrate the role or potential role of occupational therapy in contributing to the health and wellbeing of the population and 3) reflect on their personal growth and on the sustainability of their service.
+Additional fee(s): Travel fee.